Chart Color Schemes

 Far South West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-A substantial 23.7% of the population actively pursues formal education.
-This includes 12.7% in primary education, 5.4% in secondary education, and 1.9% pursuing tertiary education.
+A total of 23.7% of the population is actively engaged in formal education, including 12.7% in primary, 5.4% in secondary, and 1.9% in tertiary education.

 Frequently Asked Questions - Education